ggljzr/i3config/README.md

-TODO: make newtab.css files for different themes to match colors, update themeScripts.sh to change these .css files, update Startify color config in vim color scheme for other themes, add pango markup support for weather widget to all themes
+TODO: make newtab.css files for different themes to match colors, update themeScripts.sh to change these .css files, update Startify color config in vim color scheme for other themes, add pango markup support for weather widget to all themes, add colorschemes for vimperator